FYCodeLab/FilRougeProjects/2026-organoids/README.md

-# Fil Rouge "3D Organoids "Project — File list
+# Fil Rouge "3D Organoids "Project — File repository

 This folder contains all datasets, documents, and materials related to the Fil Rouge programme at SupBiotech.